 It is wise to bring the amount of your tuition plus about $1,000 to $2,000 in traveler's checks, a money order, or cashier's check for settling in expenses.
 Clearing foreign checks through U.S. banks can take up to 21 days.
 Bringing some U.S. currency is also a good idea.

-Students enrolled in the Intensive ELI program must provide proof of medical insurance or purchase UTPA medical insurance.
+Students enrolled in the Intensive program must provide proof of medical insurance or purchase university medical insurance.

 Please wait until after you arrive to get packages sent from your home country.
 There is no space available to hold items for students.
 If you have a contact in Edinburg or the surrounding area, you may consider asking about sending items to them before you arrive.

-For a brief description of what services are offered to Intensive ELI students, you may visit the ELI website.
-You may also find information about the different events that are taking place around campus or in our community that may help you adjust to your new life in the Edinburg throughout the UTPA website.
+You may find information about the different events that are taking place around campus or in our community that may help you adjust to your new life in the Edinburg throughout the UTPA website.
 Contact the organization's representatives by phone or email, or view their website.

 The International Students Office (ISO) is designed to serve the international and American students for the purpose of cultural exchange, comply with the current immigration regulations and outreach to the local community through international programs.
 Periodic activities are organized to provide opportunities for international students to meet other people in the program and to enjoy a social setting.
 For further information, visit the ISO website or send an email to email@example.com.